-In addition to The Nicest Kids in Town, Delmont has published articles and reviews in Journal of Urban History, History of Education Quarterly, Journal of Pan-African Studies, Journal of Popular Music Studies, and American Quarterly.
+In addition to The Nicest Kids in Town, Delmont has published articles in Journal of Urban History, History of Education Quarterly, Journal of Pan-African Studies, Journal of Popular Music Studies, and American Quarterly.

 The Nicest Kids in Town: American Bandstand, Rock ‘n’ Roll, and the Struggle for Civil Rights in 1950s Philadelphia (University of California Press, American Crossroads series, February 2012)

 Website companion project for The Nicest Kids in Town.
 Initiated at NEH Advanced Topics in the Digital Humanities Seminar at USC: http://scalar.usc.edu/nehvectors/nicest-kids

 “Working Towards a Working-Class College: The Long Campaign to Build a Community College in Philadelphia,” History of Education Quarterly (accepted for publication, forthcoming)